 Conflict #2: We’re running out of easy-to-grab snacks and treats.

 Make these easy protein bars!
 I usually spend an hour or more each week at the store anyway, so why not spend 30ish minutes to make some healthy and yummy snacks from scratch!
 Honestly, most of the time I don’t enjoy baking (so much effort for food that isn’t even good for you!
 I prefer to just buy it lately!)
 However, in November I welcome a fun change and enjoy baking more!
 I’ve got extra time since I have not shopped at all that week!
 I totally put my $5 used bread-machine to good use to make yummy white bread often and we love the switch.
-Oh and you might be surprised to find a box of fruit-snacks buried in the back of the pantry you didn’t know was there!
+Oh, and you might be surprised to find a box of fruit-snacks buried in the back of the pantry you didn’t know was there!

 K, so you’ve stocked up and you’re plugging along.
 Then, you realize you need something that’s not in the fridge, freezer or pantry… what do you do?
 That’s when good neighbors come in handy!
 I seriously love it when a neighbor texts me asking to borrow a can of tomatoes.
-I bet most people’d love to have someone to trade items back and forth with.
+I bet most people would love to have someone to trade items back and forth with.
 If you don’t know your neighbors, now’s the time to reach out and introduce yourself, BEFORE the no-spend month hits!
 The social interaction is good for both of ya. 🙂 Be sure to let them know you wouldn’t be able to return the item for a while, but you will when you can!

-Gardening is also a huge help to surviving the month.
+Gardening is also a huge help in surviving the month.
 My in-laws usually have tons of pomegranates and that helps us so much!
 I don’t have a garden that’s still producing in November, but the fact that I’ve shared extra squash and onions with my neighbors earlier in the year helps me be an excellent target for extra food they have!
 I should also mention that for the last five years we’ve had an extra freezer.
 Without a garden and an extra freezer, No-Buy November would be extra challenging!

 Lastly, an important reminder: your best experience will come if you let your mind relax and embrace it.
 Just Breathe!
 So… let’s say you notice your razor is getting super dull one week-oh well!
 How important is it to have your legs perfectly shaved every time they’re exposed?
 Hopefully in a “November” frame of mind, you can be totally cool with just skipping it!
 You do know that No-Shave November is totally a “thing,” right?
 We can still be happy even if we don’t have all the “stuff” we think we need.